fscorrupt/awesome-stars/README.md

 - [apptension/developer-handbook](https://github.com/apptension/developer-handbook) - An opinionated guide on how to become a professional Web/Mobile App Developer.
 - [vasanthk/how-web-works](https://github.com/vasanthk/how-web-works) - What happens behind the scenes when we type www.google.com in a browser?
 - [brettpetch/plex-cdn](https://github.com/brettpetch/plex-cdn) - This is an example of how to proxy Plex instances through NGINX, caching posters at the edge.
-- [Gameplex-Software/SkiffUI](https://github.com/Gameplex-Software/SkiffUI) - Create docker images at the click of a button, and manage your network with an easy to use UI
 - [sindresorhus/awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
 - [Lissy93/awesome-privacy](https://github.com/Lissy93/awesome-privacy) - 🦄  A curated list of privacy & security-focused software and services
 - [practical-tutorials/project-based-learning](https://github.com/practical-tutorials/project-based-learning) - Curated list of project-based tutorials